Histoplasmosis - acute (primary) pulmonary

 - Chest x-ray (might show a lung infection or pneumonia)

 - Sputum culture (this test often does not show the fungus, even if you are infected)

 - Urine test for Histoplasma capsulatum antigen

 Most cases of histoplasmosis clear up without specific treatment.
-Patients are advised to rest and take medication to control fever.
+People are advised to rest and take medicine to control fever.